-In most cases you will be eligible for Skills First funding if you:
+Generally, you are eligible for Skills First funding if you:

-- Are present in Victoria to undertake the qualification; and
+- Are present in Victoria to undertake the qualification.

-- Are an Australian citizen, permanent resident of New Zealand citizen; and
+- Are an Australian citizen, permanent resident, or New Zealand citizen.

-- Only commence a maximum of 2 government subsidised courses in a year; and
+- Commence a maximum of two government-subsidised courses in a year.

-- Only undertake a maximum of 2 government subsidised courses at any one time; and
+- Undertake a maximum of two government-subsidised courses at any one time.

-You can check if your course is covered and how much you’ll be paying here.
+You can check if your Practical Outcomes course is covered and how much you’ll be paying here.

 What funded courses can I study at Practical Outcomes?

-Check out our early childhood courses here for detailed course information.
+Explore our early childhood courses for more detailed information.

 Access funding in 5 easy steps

 If you’re finding all this information hard to take in, don’t worry.
 We are here to help!
-It’s pretty easy to access funding and it boils down to 5 simple steps.
+It’s pretty easy to access funding and it comes down to 5 simple steps.

 Step 1: Enquire to receive a call back from our friendly team.